cloudfoundry-attic/lattice-release/README.md

     aws ec2 create-security-group --group-name lattice --description "lattice security group." --vpc-id vpc-XXXXXXXX
    ```

-1. Open up the instance to incoming tcp traffic.
+1. Open up the instance to incoming traffic.
 Use the GroupId from above.

    ```
-    aws ec2 authorize-security-group-ingress --group-id sg-XXXXXXXX --protocol tcp --port 1-65535 --cidr 0.0.0.0/0
+    aws ec2 authorize-security-group-ingress --group-id sg-XXXXXXXX --protocol tcp --port 1-65535 --cidr 0.0.0.0/0 aws ec2 authorize-security-group-ingress --group-id sg-XXXXXXXX --protocol udp --port 1-65535 --cidr 0.0.0.0/0
    ```

 1. Creates a credentials file containing the username and password that you want to use for the cli

    ```